 Core principles for efficient document management in SAP ®

-The 5 principles for efficient, collaborative, and compliant document management in the SAP® system
+Core principles for efficient, collaborative, and compliant document management in the SAP® system

 Learn about the strategic approach you can take to make document management in the SAP ® system more efficient and user friendly.